This document is about: FUSION 2

 Player Spawning

-Unlike in single player games it is not sufficient to just have a single player object in the scene.
-For multiplayer it is needed to spawn a player object for each player that joins the session.
+A good moment to spawn the player character is when the client joined into a session.
 For that a custom script is needed.
 Create a PlayerSpawner script and open it.
 Add the following code to it:

 C#